Guru Nanak Fifth Centenary School: Affiliation

 G.N.F.C school is affiliated with the Council for the Indian School Certificate Examinations.The School is affiliated with Indian Certificate of Secondary Education (ICSE) for class 10 examination and is affiliated with Indian School Certificate (ISC) for class 12 examinations which are both conducted by the Council for the Indian School Certificate Examinations, New Delhi.

 Houses

 There are 4 houses namely Attari, Ajit, Nalwa and Ranjit.

 Academic program

 The school provides student with two academic streams: a science track and a commerce track.
 Students can opt for either science or commerce after entering grade 9.
 After completing ICSE courses, students will have one more opportunity to select their desired line of academic study.
 The school year is divided into two academic sessions called Midterm (March – June) and final (July to November).
 In each session there are 2 monthly tests for students above grade 7th and 3 monthly tests for students in Kindergarten to 6th grade.

+Controversies

+Controversy surrounds the school amid allegations of caste-based discrimination against students, primarily Dalits, including the children of staff members and day boarders.
+These accusations are reportedly orchestrated by Mrs. Jashveen Kaur, the wife of the school's chairman.
+Multiple legal cases have been filed against the school, claiming systematic bias.
+While the school administration denies these accusations, the controversy has sparked community debates, prompting calls for impartial investigations from civil rights groups.
+The outcome of these inquiries may significantly impact the institution's reputation and underscore broader concerns about discrimination within educational settings.